Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/samples/typescript/README.md

 urlFragment: ai-text-analytics-typescript
 ---

-# Azure Cognitive Services Text Analytics client library samples for TypeScript
+# Azure Text Analytics client library samples for TypeScript

 These sample programs show how to use the TypeScript client libraries for Azure Cognitive Services Text Analytics in some common scenarios.